Shiffali914/bansal/src/jan18/readme.md

-.an abstract can have abstract or non-abstract methods .abstract method does not have body or implementation body .if a class has an abstract method, class must be abstract .You cannot create an object of abstract class cannot instantiate the abstract class
+.an abstract can have abstract or non-abstract methods .abstract method does not have body or implementation body .if a class has an abstract method, class must be abstract .You cannot create an object of abstract class cannot instantiate the abstract class.